jusJk/capstone21/python_backend/models/lprnet/database/lprnet_admin.md

 ## Transfer Learning

 LPDNet was originally trained by NVIDIA to be used on US License plates.
 Transfer learning was conducted to extend application of LPDNet to EU license plates as well.
-The figures below document the learning curves for LPDNet.
+The figures below document the learning curves for LPRNet.

 ![learning curve](models/lprnet/database/learningcurve.jfif)